 2. Transition Zone

 This part of the steel runner is under the ball of the foot.
 You use it when moving from acceleration to top speed, changing direction, front to back, or exploding out of tight turns.
 This zone improves pivoting and supports agility motions for quick on-ice adjustments.

 This is the largest zone, from under the foot's arch to the heel.
 This zone has more ice contact, which you use to get to top speed.
 It also helps you abruptly stop when pushing through the arch of your foot.
 This zone is engineered to maximize power through the length of the stride to enhance top speed.

 This blade zone is under the heel and helps with overall balance.
 This zone is built to stabilize and control yourself at the blade's heel, helping improve your balance.

 The length and manipulation of these zones lead to these different profile types that can benefit players with different positional skating needs.

 The most common skate profiles used are Zuperior, Ellipse, and Quad.

-Ellipse Profile - This profile encourages use of the entire blade, giving you a seamless feel from toe to heel and back.
-The Ellipse delivers greater blade contact through each zone and maximizes the skater’s ability.
+Ellipse Profile - This profile encourages the use of the entire blade, giving you a seamless feel from toe to heel and back.
+The Ellipse delivers more significant blade contact through each zone and maximizes the skater’s ability.
 Based on your skating mechanics, this profile is a natural balance point between power and agility.